The Catenian Association

 We are a worldwide network of Catholic men who meet regularly to enjoy eachothers company and to help and support charities and each other.
 The Catenians were established in Manchester in 1908, originally known as the Chums Benevolent Association.
 The name Catenian derives from Catena, Latin for chain.
 Circles exist in Great Britain (GB), Ireland, Australia, Malta, India, Bangladish, Israel, Zimbabwe and South Africa.

-On 31 March 2016, when our Circle was inaugurated, the worldwide, Great Britain, Province 12 and Circle membership stood at 9,590, 8,061, 437 and 17 respectively.
-Numbers are in decline and by 31 August 2025 we recorded 6,744 and 5,225, 262 and 19 respectively.
+In 2016, when our Circle was inaugurated, the worldwide, Great Britain, Province 12 and Circle membership stood at 9,590, 8,061, 437 and 17 respectively.
+Numbers are in decline and by 30 September 2025 we recorded 6,741 and 5,222, 261 and 19 respectively, Monmouth Wyedean Circle performing against the trend.

 We believe in informality, good food and keeping our local costs as low as possible.